Who is responsible for street naming and numbering?

 We are the authority for street naming and numbering throughout Rossendale.
 Under sections 17-19 of the Public Health Act 1925 we provide organisations, the public, and postal and emergency services an efficient way of locating properties.

 How do I give my house or development names and numbers?

-If you are a developer or home owner you can apply to us with suggestions for new street or house names.
-We will check for similarities in the surrounding area and if the name is satisfactory we will register the new address.
+If you are a developer or property owner, you can apply to us for registration of street names and house names and/or numbers.
+Street names will be selected from a list and we accept name suggestions for individual property names.
+Suggested names will be checked for similarities in the surrounding area and if the name is satisfactory we will register the new address.
 The new address information will be sent to Royal Mail, emergency and essential services and other relevant council services.